mfaris16/garuda-crud/README.md

 # Argon Frontend Preset For Laravel Framework 5.5 and Up

-Argon Frontend Preset For Laravel Framework 5.5 and Up
+Garuda Frontend Preset For Laravel Framework 5.5 and Up

 *Current version*: Argon v1.0.10.
 More info at https://www.creative-tim.com/product/argon-dashboard-laravel.